So Happy It Hurts: Singles

 "So Happy It Hurts" was released as the lead single on 11 October 2021, prior to the album's release.
 A music video was released along with the single, directed by Adams at The Warehouse Studio in Vancouver.

-"On The Road" was released on 29 November 2021.
+"On the Road" was released on 29 November 2021.
 The single was released at the same time as the presentation of the Pirelli Calendar 2022, conceived by Adams and is titled On the Road and portrays talents from the world of music that the artist has brought together on a journey across nationalities.
 A music video was released along with the single, directed by Adams.

 "Kick Ass" was released on 9 December 2021, the song written by Adams and Robert Lange and features an introduction by John Cleese.
 The song premiered during 6 nights of concerts in mid-November 2021 at Encore Theater in Las Vegas.
-The video of the song was published on Adams' official Youtube channel.
+The video of the song was published on Adams' official YouTube channel.

 "Never Gonna Rain" was released on 25 January 2022, is a melodic rock song.
 Adams said, "The ultimate optimist is someone who keeps on expecting the best, even in the face of the worst.
 Living in the moment, instead of in fear.
 Turning the negatives into positives.
 Taking the rain and turning it into a gift."
 A music video was released along with the single, directed by Adams and filmed at Wynn Las Vegas in November 2021.

 "Always Have, Always Will" was released on 11 March 2022, the day the album came out.
 Adams described the meaning of the track on Twitter a few days later: "A declaration of devotion, pure and simple.
-It’s for someone that has been with you and is still with you despite your ups and downs; someone that can see through your layers of complexity and sees you for you.
+It's for someone that has been with you and is still with you despite your ups and downs; someone that can see through your layers of complexity and sees you for you.
 Someone you appreciate, respect, and trust."
 A music video was released along with the single, directed by Adams and filmed at Wynn Las Vegas in November 2021.

 Tour

-Adams began touring in support of the album on January 29, 2022 in Gondomar, Portugal.
-The tour is currently set to conclude on August 3, 2023 in Seattle.
+Adams began touring in support of the album on January 29, 2022, in Gondomar, Portugal.
+The tour is currently set to conclude on May 22, 2024 in Belfast, Northern Ireland.
+Joan Jett was the opening act for the North American leg from June through August 2023.
+Dave Stewart is scheduled as the opening act for the second North American leg from January to March 2024.